DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 to you.

-Match.com also promotes certain dating behaviors with its online magazine, “Happen.” [^17_Lindsay_24] Just as it is stated in the slogan, “because love doesn’t come with instructions,” is telling, The magazine includes articles such as:
+Match.com also promotes certain dating behaviors with its online magazine, "Happen." [^17_Lindsay_24] Just as it is stated in the slogan, "because love doesn't come with instructions," is telling, The magazine includes articles such as:

--   “8 things that make women crave sex”
+-   "8 things that make women crave sex"

--   “Dating when you are a parent”
+-   "Dating when you are a parent"

--   “6 bad traits that make him a good partner”
+-   "6 bad traits that make him a good partner"

--   “7 text messages that scare men off”
+-   "7 text messages that scare men off"

--   “Women’s 5 biggest dating lies”
+-   "Women's 5 biggest dating lies"

 The magazine reinforced the notion that there were limitless opportunities for a social connection, and if I failed at love, I must have done something wrong.
-As another example, in the article “Women’s 5 biggest dating lies,” women are berated for having low self-esteem.
+As another example, in the article "Women's 5 biggest dating lies," women are berated for having low self-esteem.
-“Sure, it’s normal to have a few negative thoughts (which Ahlers\[life couch\] refers to as “Big Fat Lies”) while you’re dating, but what’s not OK is allowing that mindset to prevent you from finding real, true love.
+"Sure, it's normal to have a few negative thoughts (which Ahlers\[life couch\] refers to as "Big Fat Lies") while you're dating, but what's not OK is allowing that mindset to prevent you from finding real, true love.
 According to the online life coach, women should simply stop any negative self-talk because it prevents us from dating.[^17_Lindsay_25] The article never mentions where self-doubt comes from, or how consumerism and gendered scripts being reiterated through the site may contribute to feelings of inadequacy.
-The article asks women to question their inner critic (e.g., “too fat compared to whom?”).
-Additionally, the article never addresses the website’s role of mediating the dating space.
+The article asks women to question their inner critic (e.g., "too fat compared to whom?").
+Additionally, the article never addresses the website's role of mediating the dating space.
 Instead, all responsibility for success or failure was squarely placed on my shoulders.
 It seems Match.com perpetuated an overarching message: love is for all people, and if you market your online profile just right, you too can find love.

 Okcupid.com matches potential daters according to test results.
-The site informs users that it will “do the math” as you look for a partner.
+The site informs users that it will "do the math" as you look for a partner.
 Additionally, Okcupid.com offers many blog entries where general trends are presented as info-graphics, charts, and quantified information.
-At the bottom of the homepage, the OkTrends section reports on a number of topics, similar to Match.com’s online magazine.[^17_Lindsay_26]The content is comparable; “Don’t be ugly by accident,” and “Exactly what to say in a first message” instruct users on what tone to use when writing and how to pick the best image for their profile picture.
+At the bottom of the homepage, the OkTrends section reports on a number of topics, similar to Match.com's online magazine.[^17_Lindsay_26]The content is comparable; "Don't be ugly by accident," and "Exactly what to say in a first message" instruct users on what tone to use when writing and how to pick the best image for their profile picture.
 Okcupid.com attempts to use a casual, humorous tone, which suggests their willingness to help a user find whatever they are looking for at the moment.
 For example,